klutchell/mediaserver/README.md

 ## Description

-This is a docker-based plex media server for ubuntu using pre-built public images.
+This is a Docker-based Plex Media Server setup for ubuntu using public images from Docker Hub.

 Image | Size | Version
 --- | --- | ---